- DUAL TECHNOLOGIES SERVE GROWING CAPITAL

-Angola is Africa’s second-largest producer of proven natural gas reserves in sub-Saharan Africa and the third-largest economy on the continent, having grown at an extraordinary rate over the last decade.
-Despite its impressive growth, Angola continues to recover from the damage caused by a 27-year-long civil war and experiences regular and systemic electric power shortages in its burgeoning capital city, Luanda, and across the country.
+Angola is Africa’s second-largest producer of proven natural gas reserves in sub-Saharan Africa and the third-largest economy on the continent.
+Angola continues to recover from the damage caused by a 27-year-long civil war and experiences regular electric power shortages in its capital, Luanda, and across the country.

-Given its cutting-edge fleet and rapid installation capabilities, APR Energy was selected by Angola’s state-owned utility, Empresa Nacional de Electricidade (ENE), to install two large scale, fast-track power plants in highly-populated urban neighborhoods of Luanda for continuous base load operation.
-APR Energy was contracted initially to install and operate a 40MW turnkey plant located in Morro Bento using diesel power modules, commissioning in November 2012.
-Upon establishing a track record of relentless execution and building a trusted relationship with the customer, APR Energy was later engaged for an additional 40MW of capacity.
-Recognising the fuel flexibility, power density, and mobility advantages that aeroderivative turbine technology provides, and wanting the same robust and environmentally friendly technology as used in many permanent power plants, ENE specifically requested a mobile gas turbine plant for the additional 40MW.
-As part of the turbine plant, APR Energy built three one-million liter tanks to ensure the plant’s continuous operation in the event of fuel delivery delays.
+With a cutting-edge fleet and rapid installation capabilities, APR Energy was selected in 2012 by Angola’s state-owned utility, Empresa Nacional de Electricidade (ENE), to install a 40MW fast-track power plant using diesel power modules in suburban Luanda for base load operation.
+After establishing a track record of operational excellence and building a trusted relationship with the customer, APR Energy was later engaged for another 40MW of capacity.
+Recognizing the fuel flexibility, power density and mobility advantages that aeroderivative turbine technology provides, and wanting the same robust and environmentally friendly technology used in many permanent power plants, ENE specifically requested a mobile gas turbine plant for the additional capacity.
+As part of the turbine plant, APR Energy built three one-million liter tanks to ensure its continuous operation in the event of fuel delivery delays.

-APR Energy successfully commissioned its 40MW mobile turbine plant in June 2014, located in the Luanda community of Rocha Pinto, resulting in one of the first-ever mobile turbine projects in sub-Saharan Africa.
-Pleased with the service provided by APR Energy, ENE also extended the contract for the original 40MW plant in Morro Bento.
-Together, APR Energy’s plants supply 80MW of electricity to the city, providing power to over 500,000 people and enabling ENE to fill critical power needs while leveraging its country’s resources.
+APR Energy successfully commissioned its 40MW mobile turbine plant in June 2014, resulting in one of the first mobile turbine projects in sub-Saharan Africa.
+Pleased with the service provided by APR Energy, ENE has extended the contract for both plants multiple times to provide power to more than 500,000 people.